'Titane' wins top Cannes honor, 2nd ever for female director

 Credit: Vianney Le Caer

-Jury president Spike Lee, second from left, poses with jury members Maggie Gyllenhaal, from left, Melanie Laurent and Jessica Hausner at the premiere of the film 'Annette' and the opening ceremony of the 74th international film festival, Cannes, southern France, Tuesday, July 6, 2021.
-(AP Photo/Brynn Anderson)
+Vincent Lindon, left, and director Julia Ducournau accept the Palme d'Or for the film 'Titane' during the awards ceremony for the 74th international film festival, Cannes, southern France, Saturday, July 17, 2021.
+(AP Photo/Vadim Ghirda)

 Director Asghar Farhadi poses for photographers at the photo call for the film 'A Hero' at the 74th international film festival, Cannes, southern France, Wednesday, July 14, 2021.
 (AP Photo/Vadim Ghirda)